 Kick-start your exciting new career in fitness

 Remember what we said about cotton socks?
 If that’s something that concerns you, these are the socks for you!
-They’re 72% polyester, so you shouldn’t suffer from excessive sweating here. (mention in the earlier part about cotton and polyester/synthetic material for socks is better).
+They’re 72% polyester, so you shouldn’t suffer from excessive sweating here.

 If you suffer from plantar fascilitis or you’re just looking for some extra support for your feet, you’ll be glad to know that these socks come with arch compression.
 This can either reduce or prevent inflammation in the area, and certianly does no harm to have.